-There might be a few reasons you’ve decided to raise the rent on your rental property.
+If you’re a landlord, you might be struggling to decide whether or not to raise the rate of your rental property.
 Maybe you’re looking to make sizable improvements, adjust to increased income tax rates, or reflect changes in the neighborhood market.
-Whatever the reason, there are certain rules you’ll need to follow to both retain your tenants and avoid legal troubles.
-Read this essential how-to guide to find out how to raise the rate of your rental – both legally and ethically.
+Whatever the reason may be, there are certain rules you’ll need to follow to both retain your tenants and avoid any legal troubles.

 Step One: Know the Law

 There are specific laws pertaining to raising rent that are designed to protect the tenant.
 These laws can vary by state, and in counties or cities that enforce rent control or stabilization laws.
+On January 1, 2020, the Tenant Protection Act went into effect which protects tenants from unjust evictions and excessive rent increases.
+Under the Tenant Protection Act, landlords are only allowed to raise the rent by 5% plus inflation per year.
 Before you raise your rent, do your research to double-check and see if you fall within one of these areas.
 Generally, know that:

 - You cannot raise your rent until the end of your written lease period